JEBailey/sling-resourcelocator/README.md

 | contains    | String         | Is matching for one or more items in array |
 | contains not| String         | is right hand value not in left hand values|

+### Logical Operators
+The 'and' and 'or' operators are logical operators that string together conditions.
+'And' operators take precedence.
+'Or' operators evaluate from left to right

 ### Values